isaac-for-healthcare/i4h-sensor-simulation/docs/ultrasound_simulator_getting_started.md

 **What You Can Observe**:
 1. **Rectangular field shape**: Linear arrays create rectangular imaging regions (unlike sector probes)
 2. **Acoustic Shadowing**: Our ray model displays how refraction and frequency dependent attenuation can lead to shadowing artifacts below the spheres.
-Their pronounced apperacne is characteristic of deterministic ray-tracying ultrasound simulators.
+Their pronounced appearance is characteristic of deterministic ray-tracying ultrasound simulators.
 3. **Penetration depth**: How far the ultrasound effectively travels (set by `t_far`)
 4. **Image boundaries**: Clear distinction between "inside the beam" and "outside the beam"